mighty-gerbils/gerbil-persist/persist.md

 because they depend on a library or virtual machine was obsoleted (e.g. Flash).
 The servers you used to use will disappear some day for sure.

-As a user, you cannot afford a database expert or a system administrator;
+As a user, you cannot afford a database expert or a system administrator, much less both; very few users can afford to become either themselves;
-very few users can afford to become either themselves; and none can afford to modify all their software to suitably persist the data that matters.
+and none can afford to modify all their software to suitably persist the data that matters into their database.
 Your only hope, our only hope as private citizens, is that there shall be a platform that automatically handles the persistence of every piece of data you see, for every program you use, in a way that *you* can search and mine for patterns, while your communications with the rest of the world go through obfuscation channels so that *they* cannot.

-All your friendly processes, like Dory fish, forget everything.
+All your friendly processes, like Dory the fish, forget everything after a short while.
 All the enemy processes, like an elephant, remember everything.
 Help me change that for you and for everyone:
 Sponsor [@fare on GitHub](https://github.com/sponsors/fare).